 Many insurers require an ITV of at least 80% to issue replacement cost coverage.
 If your ITV is lower, you may be issued actual cash value coverage instead.
 Your mortgage lender may also require a certain ITV percentage as a condition of the loan.

-How to Ensure You Have Enough Insurance
+How To Ensure You Have Enough Insurance

-It’s ideal to have 100% replacement cost coverage on your home so that you don’t have to pay tens of thousands of dollars out of pocket to rebuild your home after a loss.
+It’s ideal to have 100% replacement cost coverage on your home so you don’t have to pay tens of thousands of dollars out of pocket to rebuild your home after a loss.
 But the estimated replacement cost value on your policy also has to be accurate to help you avoid under- or overinsuring your home.
 You can estimate how much your home would cost to rebuild by:

 - Contacting local licensed homebuilders for per-square-foot rebuilding costs in your area.